-Bolsa Chica Ecological Reserve Professional Review and Guide
+Bolsa Chica Ecological Reserve Professional Guide

 "The Bolsa Chica tidal basin encompasses 1,300 wetland acres and 300 mesa acres between Seal Beach and Huntington Beach along the Pacific coast at the northwest end of Orange County.
 The Bolsa Chica Ecological Reserve is a 557-acre protected wildlife habitat within the Bolsa Bay wetlands, which runs parallel to Bolsa Chica State Beach.
 The preserve, established in 1973, has inter-tidal mudflats, salt flats, salt marsh communities, ponds, grasslands, lowland dunes, two bird nesting islands, and flood control channels.